alt-dima/prescaler/README.md

 Important!
 If your SuperHeavyApp takes a lot of time to start:
-- Increase `behavior.scaleDown.stabilizationWindowSeconds` from default 5 minutes (for example, to 10 minutes)-
+- Increase `behavior.scaleDown.stabilizationWindowSeconds` from default 5 minutes (for example, to 10 minutes)
 - Start prescaling earlier (for example, at `"51 * * * *"`)
 In this case you will provide 9 minutes before round hour for pods to become ready